gatling/gatling/src/docs/content/reference/current/general/simulation_setup/index.md

 {{< include-code "SimulationSetupSample.scala#andThen" scala >}}

-### Disabling FrontLine Load Sharding
+### Disabling Gatling Enterprise Load Sharding

-By default, FrontLine will distribute your injection profile amongst all injectors when running a distributed test from multiple node.
+By default, Gatling Enterprise will distribute your injection profile amongst all injectors when running a distributed test from multiple node.

 This might not be the desirable behavior, typically when running a first initial scenario with one single user in order to fetch some auth token to be used by the actual scenario.
 Indeed, only one node would run this user, leaving the other nodes without an initialized token.